-The Headmaster will determine adherence of dress-code policy.
-They may ban other hygiene practices or appearances that are generally not considered appropriate.
+The Headmaster will determine adherence of dress-code policy, and has the final word.
+The academy may ban other hygiene practices or appearances that are generally not considered appropriate.
 If a student violates these standards, he/she may not be permitted to attend the school or its related functions.
-A student and his parents may appeal any determination to the board.
-The decision by the Headmaster shall be obeyed until the appeal can be heard by the board.
+A student and his parents may appeal any determination to the school.
+The decision by the Headmaster shall be obeyed until the appeal can be heard.